Skip to content ↓

 Science Years 3-5

 We follow a curriculum that encompasses the Key Stage 2 specification.
-Pupils will develop further the skills they have learnt in the Pre-Prep and now increase their knowledge and scientific thinking skills, becoming more independent as they pass up the school as they carry out their practical investigations.
-In Years 3-4 Pupils follow a science curriculum taught by their class teacher under direction of the Head of Science.
-The curriculum allows for the pupils to learn through practical discovery and working out how best to solve those big science questions such as "How can we get drinkable water from seawater?"
+Pupils will develop further the skills they have learnt in the Pre-Prep, and now increase their knowledge and scientific thinking skills, becoming more independent as they pass up the school as they carry out their practical investigations.
+In Years 3-4, pupils follow a science curriculum taught by their class teacher under the direction of the Head of Science.
+The curriculum allows the pupils to learn through practical discovery and working out how best to solve those big science questions such as "How can we get drinkable water from seawater?"

-Pupils will also begin to visit the school's specialist science laboratories and be introduced into using science equipment such as building circuits and performing simple evaporation experiments.
+Pupils will also begin to visit the school's specialist science laboratories and be introduced to using science equipment such as building circuits and performing simple evaporation experiments.

 Science Years 5-8